melnik909/ui-atoms/atoms/ra-heading/README.md

 Reset h1-h6 elements' default styles

 ## How to use
-Put the ra-heading.css file into your CSS file before other style
+Put the ra-heading.css file into your CSS file before other styles

 ```css
 @import 'ra-heading.css';